-What Can Be Done For Shoulder Arthritis?
+What Can Be Done For Shoulder Arthritis in Bergen County, NJ?

 Millions of Americans are suffering from arthritis, a chronic condition that causes joint pain, stiffness, and inflammation.
 If these are symptoms you’ve been experiencing in your shoulder then you could be dealing with arthritis.
 Even though there is no cure for arthritis there are many treatment options available when you turn to our orthopaedic shoulder specialist, Dr. Roger Pollock, for care.

 If you have arthritis in the shoulder this can affect everything from the tendons and muscles to the joints and ligaments.
 Not only does it can pain and swelling, but also this condition can reduce flexibility and range of motion.
 There are different kinds of arthritis that can develop within the shoulder but the most common type is osteoarthritis (also referred to as degenerative joint disease).

 In patients with osteoarthritis, we will be able to see excessive wear on the cartilage that covers the bones of the shoulder.
 While some wear and tear is normal over time, those with arthritis will have worn down a significant portion of the cartilage, which affects how the joints move and can even cause bone spurs to develop.
 Bone spurs, inflammation, and reduced mobility can lead to stiffness and pain in the shoulder, particularly when performing certain movements or functions.